Lunar south pole: Future

-Blue Origin is planning a mission to the south polar region in about 2024.
+CNSA and CMSA are planning to launch the Chang'e 7 mission in August 2026, which targets a landing at Shackleton Crater in the south polar region in November 2026.
+Its unique hopping probe would proceed a ice search in the permanently shadowed crater.
+Blue Origin is planning the Blue Moon Pathfinder Mission 1 also to the Shackleton Crater in 2026.
 The Blue Moon lander derives from the vertical landing technology used in Blue Origin's New Shepard sub-orbital rocket.
-This would lead to a series of missions landing equipment for a crewed base in a south polar region crater using their Blue Moon lander.
+This could lead to a series of missions landing equipment for a crewed base in a south polar region crater using their Blue Moon lander.

-NASA's Artemis program has proposed to land several robotic landers and rovers (CLPS) in preparation for the planned late-2020s Artemis III crewed landing at the south polar region.
+Besides Blue origin's effort, NASA's Artemis program has proposed to land several extra robotic landers and rovers (CLPS) in preparation for the planned late-2020s Artemis IV crewed landing at the south polar region.